EnbinYang/GCNfold/README.md

 # GCNfold: A novel lightweight model for RNA secondary structure prediction

+## Paper Publication

+This article has been published on *Computers in Biology and Medicine*.
+You can access it in 50 days (will expire on Sep 13, 2023) via the [download link](https://authors.elsevier.com/c/1hStR2OYd3sYA).

+## Prepare for Experiments

 Let us spend some time configuring the environment that GCNfold needs.

 ### Install RNAplfold